 There are a lot of different ways to find your primary care doctor.
 You can call your insurance and ask them to assign you to a primary care doctor.
 You can ask your friends, ask your family and find a doctor who you're going to be comfortable with.
 And if you get a recommendation from someone you trust, it is more likely to be someone who you're going to feel comfortable with and trust as well.

 You can go onto the scripps.org website and click on find a doctor.
-There's a lot of different ways to look for doctors through the website.
+There are a lot of different ways to look for doctors through the website.

 When you choose a primary care doctor, there are a lot of different factors to consider.
 One of the biggest ones is going to be location.
 You want to find a doctor who's going to be either close to your home, close to your work and easy to get to.
 You don't want to be driving 45 minutes when you feel ill to go see your primary care doctor.